MEETING ROOM POLICY

 - Meeting room facilities will be made available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 Meetings are scheduled on a first come – first served basis.

-- Meeting rooms may be used for meeting, which are open to the public, public lectures, panels, discussions, presentations, concerts and programs and organizations or individuals engaged in educational, cultural, intellectual, governmental or charitable activities.
+- Meeting rooms may be used for meetings, which are open to the public, including public lectures, panels, discussions, presentations, concerts and programs and to organizations or individuals engaged in educational, cultural, intellectual, governmental or charitable activities.

 - Meeting rooms may not be used for any purpose which may interfere with the operation of the Library, programs involving sale, advertising, solicitation or promotion of commercial products or services or personal, company or family parties.